kevin0437/EPS_parsing/README.md

 output.csv is the result
 parser_ai.py is the parser build with OpenAi API output_ai.csv is the result from the OpanAi API
-I used the result from OpenAi API to justify my parser's result.
+I used the result from OpenAi API to justify my parser's result

 ---

 ### 1. Installation & Setup